michaeljneely/C-Programming/README.md

-# NUIG-CSIT-First-Year
+# C Programming
-A collection of programs and code snippits from my first year at NUIG Languages include: C, PHP, Javascript and mySQL
+A collection of C programs from my studies at the National University of Ireland, Galway